scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

    Vision Spreadsheet cells contain images, measurements, and plots. :label:`bloodcells`

 Financial spreadsheets contain a grid of numbers and labels.
-In vision spreadsheet the grid of cells contains images, computations on images, measurements, and plots.
+Vision Spreadsheet's grid of cells contains images, computations on images, measurements, and plots.
 In a financial spreadsheet, if you sum a column of numbers and change a number in the column the total automatically updates itself.
 Similarly, in vision spreadsheet if you change a cell (for instance by loading a new image or changing an algorithm parameter) then all of the cells that depend on the changed cell will update themselves.

 The repl (read-eval-print-loop) is a modified ipython shell used to specify what a cells contains.
 The repl is also used to write new spreadsheet functions in